1993–94 Los Angeles Lakers season

 The 1993–94 Los Angeles Lakers season was the 46th season for the Los Angeles Lakers in the National Basketball Association, and their 34th season in Los Angeles, California.

+Season summary

+Off-season

 The Lakers had the twelfth overall pick in the 1993 NBA draft, and selected small forward George Lynch from the University of North Carolina, and also selected point guard Nick Van Exel from the University of Cincinnati with the 37th overall pick.
 During the off-season, the team acquired Sam Bowie from the New Jersey Nets, and re-signed free agent and former Lakers forward Kurt Rambis.